lsycxyj/vue-l-carousel/README.md

 </table>

 ## Well, what's next?
+- ~~Load resources via AJAX~~ (For single responsibility, I recommend you to composite with other libraries, [v-l-lazyload](https://github.com/lsycxyj/vue-l-lazyload) for example instead)
 - Vertical orientation support
-- Load resources via AJAX
 - Add components for dots
 - Multiple items in the same page
 - More elegant way to test behaviors